al-sina/al-sina.github.io/_pages/cheatsheet.md

 show_breadcrumb: true
 ---

-If it is first time using `markdown` and `jekyll`, you may find this pages useful.
+If it is first time using `markdown` and `jekyll`, you may find this pages useful. *Let me check if the changes somehow work*